crcdng/hen-metaverse-tutorial-1/Tutorial.md

 ## Prerequisites

 The tutorials assume that you know how to install software, create files and folders, use a code editor and run commands from a terminal (also called "command line" or "shell").
 Experience in HTML, CSS and JavaScript (tutorial 1 and 2) and in Python (tutorial 3) are a plus, but not required.
 We will start from scratch and work all the way through towards blockchain programming.
 Therefore each individual part must cover a lot of ground.
-To pull this off, I keep implementation and tooling to a absolut minimum and rather provide pointers for those who want explore specific topics further.
+To pull this off, I keep implementation and tooling to an absolute minimum and rather provide pointers for those who want to explore specific topics further.

-My goal is that everyone is able to follow.
+My goal is to explain things so that everyone is able to follow.
 If something is still unclear or if you spot a mistake, please leave a bug report on the Github repository.
 Thereby you can help improve the tutorials for yourself and for others.

 Let's go.